Bowman Gum, Inc.

 In 1977, Topps employees Woody Gelman and Len Brown released The Great Old Bubble Gum Cards and Some Cigarette Cards.
 The punch-out book contains perforated reprints of cards from American Beauties, Horrors of War, Lone Ranger Gum, Mickey Mouse Bubble Gum, and Superman Gum.
 Gelman and Brown created the popular Mars Attacks trading cards for Topps.
 Gelman is also the co-creator of Bazooka Joe and associate editor of Jefferson Burdick's 1960 edition of The American Card Catalog: The Standard Guide on All Collected Cards and Their Values.

 Three prototype Bowman cards were glued to pages of the 1956 Baseball Card Preference Study, a 24-page report from S. E. Zubrow Company.
 The prototypes were shown to 324 boys in Chicago, New York, and Philadelphia.
-One of the designs appeared in a 1958 series from Hires Root Beer.
+One of the designs later appeared in a 1958 baseball series from Hires Root Beer.
 Two copies of the report were rediscovered in 1983 among the personal files of Woody Gelman.
 The prototype designs were later used in the 2003 Bowman Heritage Baseball '56 Edition from Topps.

 The Bowman brand remained dormant until Topps released the 1989 Comeback Edition of Bowman Baseball Bubble Gum Cards.
 Topps stopped including bubble gum with retail card releases after 1991.
 Modern Bowman trading card sets are known for issuing the first cards of young sports prospects.